China RoHS 2 Answers to Frequently Asked Questions

 - Are batteries in scope? - They were in China RoHS 1, and they are not in the scope of EU RoHS.
 So this is an interesting question.
 As translated by Foley & Lardner, the definition of EEP says that "Power generation, transmission and distribution equipment is excluded [from this definition]."
 Batteries are power generation devices.
 So one would think not.
 In any case, according to the FAQ, batteries are covered in China RoHS 2.
 Batteries attached permanently to the product are covered under the product's EFUP and, as necessary, should have their own line item in the table.
 Batteries that are replaceable are treated as a consumable and must have their own EFUP.

-- The requirements are different from EU RoHS - The initial requirement, for the above in-force date, is for a mark and disclosure of any of the six identified hazardous substances and their locations within the product.
+- The requirements are still different from EU RoHS - China RoHS 2 will restrict substances only for EEPs listed in the catalog.
+The previous China RoHS regulation threatened it, and China RoHS 2 implements it.
+The requirement for all other EEPs is for a mark and disclosure of any of the six identified hazardous substances and their locations within the product.

-- Labels, marks, and disclosure are required - There are four marks required:
+- Labels, marks, and disclosure are required - There are three marks required:

 - A label defines whether or not the products contain any of the six hazardous substances.
 If they are present, the "Environment-Friendly Use Period" (EFUP) must also be determined and indicated.

 - A table, in the product documentation, must disclose which hazardous substances are contained in the product and the component(s) they are present in.
 If you have acquired vague certificates of compliance with EU RoHS or email assurances that the parts you are using are compliant with EU RoHS you do not have the information necessary to correctly define this table.
-Mike Kirschner can help you understand and obtain the right information from your supply chain.
+DCA can help you understand the requirements and obtain the right information from your supply chain.

 - The Date of Manufacture must be marked on the product if the EFUP label is required.